Overview

 Does BIPA apply to AI facial recognition systems?
 Yes.
 Any system capturing or analyzing facial geometry — including AI-powered facial recognition, emotion detection, or liveness checks — must comply with BIPA when processing data of Illinois residents.

 Can individuals sue under BIPA?
 Yes.
 BIPA provides a private right of action with statutory damages of $1,000 per negligent violation or $5,000 per intentional violation, plus attorneys' fees.
+Since SB 2979 (signed August 2, 2024), repeated collections of the same biometric identifier from the same person by the same method count as a single violation entitling the person to at most one recovery, replacing the former per-scan damages theory from Cothron v.
+White Castle.

 What are the retention requirements?
 You must publish a written retention and destruction policy.
 Data must be destroyed when the initial purpose is satisfied or within 3 years of the individual's last interaction, whichever comes first.